brashdi22/PDFs-REST-API/README.md

 You may notice some commented code in MinioService.java which is supposed to set temporary URLs for pdfs stored in MinIO.
 Since I am using Docker containers to host MinIO, MongoDB and the Java app, and because MinIO is a locally hosted storage, the URL returned from MinioClient cannot be run from the container running the app (the URL is relative to the MinIO container).
 As a temporary fix, I substitute the endpoint of getting the pdf (/pdf/:id) in the URL’s place.
 Note, the URL returned from MinioClient should work if you run the services on your machine instead of using Docker.<br>

-### To run the app, run the following commands (assuming you have pdfs_app.tar, if you don't see the end of the README):
+### To run the app, run the following commands (assuming you have pdfs_app.tar and docker-compose.yaml, if you don't see the end of the README):
 <ol>
   <li><code>docker load -i pdfs_app.tar</code></li>
   <li><code>docker-compose up</code></li>